Guiding Light (1990–1999): Plot development

 In the fall of 1993, another sibling was added to the Cooper Family.
 Lucy Cooper, who was the product of his off-screen relationship with Sylvie, a woman he'd met years earlier and then later "married" in Arizona.
 Sylvie (who was identified as being from Sweden) was a nurse Buzz had met while at a VA Hospital.
 Sylvie died sometime later.
 Lucy got involved with and later married Alan-Michael Spaulding (who had previously been married to Blake Thorpe—as had Phillip Spaulding—and then Harley Cooper and then Frank's eventual wife, Eleni Andros, a Greek immigrant).

-Blake, who still blamed Holly for her divorce from Alan-Michael, plotted to steal her mother Holly's fiance, Ross Marler, but ended up falling for him, and became somewhat "reformed" (Blake and Ross married in a very memorable wedding in June 1994, with even Roger agreeing to accept this union).
+Blake, who still blamed Holly for her divorce from Alan-Michael, plotted to steal her mother Holly's fiancé, Ross Marler, but ended up falling for him, and became somewhat "reformed" (Blake and Ross married in a very memorable wedding in June 1994, with even Roger agreeing to accept this union).
 Holly ended up for a time becoming addicted to pain relievers and alcohol and nearly accidentally killed herself.
 Harley Cooper, fresh from heartbreak with Josh Lewis, fell for cop AC Mallet and the two married (A.C. later had an affair with an unnamed woman and the two of them divorced with Harley coming back to the show in 1997; A.C. returned but with a different actor playing him in 2005).